shubham1091/Python_for_everybody/Access_Web/Chapter_Twelve/reading.md

   are developed by an organization
 - Internet Engineering Task Force (IETF)
 - WWW.ietf.org
-- Standards are colled "RFCs" - "Request for Comments"
+- Standards are called "RFCs" - "Request for Comments"

 ## <span style="color:#94ed1f">Making an HTTP request</span>